Huawei fights to keep US funds flowing to its rural mobile customers

 Missouri's Mark Twain Communications, for example, also noted in a recent filing that it would be difficult for the companies to determine which suppliers it should avoid because they may in the future pose a national security threat.

-The Universal Service Fund subsidizes equipment used to provide service in four programs, including some rural or hard-to-reach areas, libraries and schools and a program that helps low income consumers get phone service.
+The Universal Service Fund subsidizes equipment used to provide service in four programmes, including some rural or hard-to-reach areas, libraries and schools and a programme that helps low income consumers get phone service.

 Huawei also said in the filing that it had sought to meet with FCC commissioners to discuss the rule-making but were rebuffed.

-Huawei also argued in the filing that banning its equipment from sale in the United States "would likely violate" U.S. obligations to the World Trade Organization.
+Huawei also argued in the filing that banning its equipment from sale in the United States "would likely violate" US obligations to the World Trade Organisation.

 "The Commission should not allow unsubstantiated 'national security concerns' to serve as a pretext for potential violation of long-standing international trade agreements, especially since such targeted actions would fail to address supply chain security concerns effectively," the company said in the filing.